CALCRIM No. 1001. Rape or Spousal Rape in Concert (Pen. Code, § 264.1)

 name[s] or description[s] of uncharged participant[s]>] aided and abetted

-rape, please refer to the separate instructions that I (will give/have
+rape, please refer to the separate instructions that I (will give/have given)

-when you decide whether the People have proved rape in concert.
+decide whether the People have proved rape in concert.

 <Make certain that all appropriate instructions on rape and aiding and